-- Lactate Threshold: The lactate threshold test is used to determine an individual’s exercise intensity at which their body begins to accumulate lactic acid in the blood.
-This test is conducted on a treadmill or a stationary bike and the exerciseintensity is gradually increased to maximum effort.
+- Lactate Threshold: The lactate threshold test is used to determine the exercise intensity at which an individual’s body begins to accumulate lactic acid in the blood.
+This test is conducted on a treadmill or a stationary bike and the exercise intensity is gradually increased to maximum effort.
 Blood samples are taken periodically throughout the test and the entire test is approximately one hour in length.
-The results of this test, in combination with the VO2max test allows an individual to establish the most effective heart rate and exercise intensity for training.
-(GP-$100/ FS-$75/S-$50).
+The results of this test, in combination with the VO2max test, allows an individual to establish the most effective heart rate and exercise intensity for training.
+(GP–$100/ FS–$75/S–$50).

-- Submax Bike: A method for estimating VO2max by having an individual exercise on a bike while their heart rate is constantly monitored.
-Exercise intensity is gradually increased until the individual reaches 85% of their predicted maximum heart rate.
+- Submax Bike: This is a method for estimating VO2max by having an individual exercise on a bike while their heart rate is constantly monitored.
+Exercise intensity is gradually increased until the individual reaches 85 percent of their predicted maximum heart rate.
 This test is approximately 9–12 minutes in length.
-(GP-$40/FS-$30/S-$20).
+(GP–$40/FS–$30/S–$20).

 Body Composition Testing

 - Bod Pod: A popular method of body composition testing that uses air displacement to measure body density, which can then be used to calculate percent body fat and percent lean mass.
-This test requires the subject to sit comfortably in the Bod Pod for 2–3 one-minute trials while measurements are taken.
-(GP-$45/FS-$35/S-$25)
+This test requires the subject to sit comfortably in the Bod Pod for two to three one-minute trials while measurements are taken.
+(GP–$45/FS–$35/S–$25)

-- Skin Folds: Skinfold calipers are used to measure subcutaneous adipose tissue at multiple sites on the body.
+- Skin Collapses: Skin collapse calipers are used to measure subcutaneous adipose tissue at multiple sites on the body.
 These measurements are then used to estimate total body fat percentage.
-(GP/FS/S-$10)
+(GP/FS/S–$10)

 - Bioelectrical Impedance (BIA)—foot to foot: Body fat is estimated by measuring the resistance(impedance) of a small electrical current flowing from foot to foot.
 (GP/FS/S–$10)